oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

    {{% tab title="MacOS (Silicon)" %}}
    The Container Runtime is backed by a virtual machine.
 The VM should be started with **12G memory** and **100G disk space** allocated.

-   AI Runners like Ollama, LM Studio, etc. won’t utilize Apple Silicon's "Metal" GPU when running in a container.
-This may change as the landscape evolves.

    ```bash
    podman run -d -e OLLAMA_NUM_PARALLEL=1 -v ollama:$HOME/.ollama -p 11434:11434 --name ollama docker.io/ollama/ollama
    ```

+   **Note:**
+   AI Runners like Ollama, LM Studio, etc. will not utilize Apple Silicon's "Metal" GPU when running in a container.
+This may change as the landscape evolves.

+   You can install and run Ollama natively outside a container and it will take advantage of the "Metal" GPU.
+Later in the Walkthrough, when configuring the models, the API URL for the Ollama model will be your hosts IP address.

    {{% /tab %}}
    {{% tab title="Windows" %}}
    The Container Runtime is backed by a virtual machine.
 The VM should be started with **12G memory** and **100G disk space** allocated.